Which analyst expects Yext Inc. (YEXT) to perform well in the near future? - The Dwinnex

 Earnings Estimates

-There are 5 different market analysts currently analyzing its stock.
+As of right now, 5 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of -$0.01 for the current quarter, with a high estimate of $0 and a low estimate of -$0.02, while EPS last year was -$0.04.
 The consensus estimate for the next quarter is $0.01, with high estimates of $0.02 and low estimates of -$0.01.

 Analysts are recommending an EPS of between -$0.07 and -$0.08 for the fiscal current year, implying an average EPS of -$0.08.
 EPS for the following year is $0.04, with 4 analysts recommending between $0.09 and $0.02.